NEW MEXICO'S CASTLE THAT WOULDN'T QUIT

 The blaze left two floors more or less intact, so the castle on the hill rose to life a third time in 1886.
 The rebuilt, Queen Anne-style resort offered 400 rooms, captivating views, a self-supporting spiral staircase and a “males-only” reading room.
 Rounding out the amenities were a stunning dining hall, rare flowers, fountains, and grounds for tennis, archery and croquet.
 There was even an exotic-animal zoo.

-Even in its best days, the Montezuma had never turned a profit.
+In its lifetime the hotel hosted to everyone from Jesse James and Teddy Roosevelt to Emperor Hirohito and Ulysses S. Grant—even Billy the Kid!
+But even in its best days, the Montezuma had never turned a profit.
 The YMCA bought the place for $1, then sold it to the Baptist Convention, which turned it into a college.
 The Jesuits bought the building next and used it as a seminary.

 After that, the once-grand castle sat empty for nearly a decade.
 In 1981 it was purchased by Armand Hammer, a wealthy businessman and philanthropist.
-Hammer gifted the castle plus 100 acres to United World College, a pre-university institution with branches in numerous countries.
+He gifted the castle plus 100 acres to United World College, a pre-university institution with branches in numerous countries.

 The college built dorms and other facilities but could make only partial use of the castle, portions of which had been declared unsound.
 In 1987, the once-lavish structure was condemned.
 But it rose to life yet again in 2001, when a generous contributor funded a $10.5 million restoration.
 Today’s Montezuma is as grand and gorgeous as the one that welcomed adventure-seekers from a different age.

 Find out about our own history: learn how the first August Camp came to be—right here at the Montezuma Castle!